emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 # Security Considerations

-The tracking of LCM information may reveal information on the owner of the device
+The tracking of LCM information may reveal to third parties information of the device usages.

 # IANA Considerations